hydroakri/dotfiles/README.md

 I use `stow` for unified file management

 ## For Chinese users
-You can use ssh to speed up git clone
+You can use ssh to speed up git clone(need add gpg key to your ssh)
 ```
 git config --global --add url."git@github.com:".insteadOf "https://github.com/"
 ```